kaihellski-del/oss-audit--24BCE11069-/README.md

 # Open Source Audit: Git

-**Student Name:** Anonymous Candidate
+**Student Name: Yatin
-**Roll Number:** 2026-OSS-AUDIT
+**Roll Number: 24BCE11069
 **Chosen Software:** Git (GPL v2)

 ---

-## Description
+## About Me

-This repository contains the five required shell scripts for the Open Source Audit Capstone Project, demonstrating practical Linux command-line automation, system auditing, and open-source philosophical concepts.
+This project was created as part of my Open Source Software course.
+I have implemented all scripts using basic Linux commands and shell scripting.

+Some scripts may not be optimized but are designed for learning purposes.

 The audit covers:
 - Origin and philosophy of Git